urbancamo/urbancamo.github.io/adif-transformer.md

 If you aren't a fan of QRZ.COM you can override your location on the form either by specifying a latitude or longitude, or alternatively a Maidenhead Locator.

-If you want to make obscure your location a bit then specify a 6 or 8 character locator rather than the most accurate 10 charater version.
+If you want to make obscure your location a bit then specify a 6 or 8 character locator rather than the most accurate 10 character version.

 ### Determining Other Station Locations

-For each of your hard earnt contacts ADIF Transformer attempts to determine a location.
+For each of your hard earned contacts ADIF Transformer attempts to determine a location.
 It does this using a number of techniques, in order of accuracy:

 1. A `LATITUDE` and `LONGITUDE` in the ADIF file.
 1. Their Activity location (in the `SIG` and `SIG_INFO` or `SOTA_REF` fields of the ADIF input file).